yuninxia/HPCToolkit/doc/src/users/overview.md

 loops that arise from compilation of Fortran 90 array notation.
 Similarly, it exposes calls to compiler support routines and wait loops in communication libraries of which one would otherwise be unaware.

-## Aggregating and Attributing Performance Measurements
+## Attributing Performance to Code

 HPCToolkit combines (post-mortem) the recovered static program structure with dynamic call paths to expose inlined frames and loop nests.
 This enables us to attribute the performance of samples in their full static and dynamic context and correlate it with source code.